With a month to go until the start of the London 2012 Games, one of the key venues of the event has been officially opened.

 Meanwhile, Tower Bridge has been getting into the London 2012 spirit with its own set of Olympic rings.
 The iconic landmark was decorated with the unique structure that weights three tonnes in a special ceremony that was watched by Seb Coe and the London mayor Boris Johnson.

-Visitors staying at central London hotels will be able to see the Olympic Rings in all their glory, especially at night when they will be the subject of their own light show complete with changing colours.
+Visitors staying at luxury London hotels will be able to see the Olympic Rings in all their glory, especially at night when they will be the subject of their own light show complete with changing colours.